jhanley634/soft-eng-info/blog/2022-06-18-commit-those-edits.md

 People do such things in good faith.
 Maybe their professor or colleagues never requested source in a particular manner.
-It's just a matter of folks approaching a situatio from different academic cultures where there are different norms.
+It's just a matter of folks approaching same situation from different academic cultures where there are different norms.

 ## source not planned for merging